ganesh-santhanam/ganesh-santhanam.github.io/_posts/2018-01-28-Blockchain with ECDSA.md

 mathjax: "true"
 ---

 # Blockchain With Elliptic Curve Digital Signature (ECDSA)

 As its core, a blockchain is a distributed database that allows direct transactions between two parties without the need of a central authority.
 This system solves an important problem in digital money called double-spending.

 To solve the double-spending problem, we have d a public ledger to  keep track of all transactions in the network.
 It is Distributed ,Cryptographic, Immutable and uses Proof of Work (PoW) which A special type of participants called miners who compete on searching for the solution to a cryptographic puzzle that will allow them to add a block of transactions to the blockchain.

 # The technical building blocks of blockchain

 ## Public Key Cryptography

-RSA and Elliptic Curve Digital Signature (ECDSA).

-are the most popular public-key cryptography algorithms.
+RSA and Elliptic Curve Digital Signature (ECDSA) are the most popular public-key cryptography algorithms.
 Here we are going to use Elliptic Curve Digital Signature (ECDSA).

-###Elliptic curve cryptography
+### Elliptic curve cryptography

 This is based on the mathematics of elliptic curves which is the set of all points (x,y) that fulfill the equation

 $$Y ^ { \wedge } 2 = x ^ { \wedge } 3 + a x + b$$

 <p align="center">
 <img src="https://cdn-images-1.medium.com/max/880/1*KKdvscN4y-NcGZ8Nnx1ZYQ.png">